xoadc/BioData/README.md

 ## Sensors Operation

-- Upload BioData.ino to your ESP32
 - In the `code/Biofeedback` folder, open up a terminal and run `pip install -r requirements.txt` and then `sensors.py`
+  - Make sure to open terminal from inside the folder (by default terminal opens in your root directory)
+  - To open terminal inside the desired folder you can do one of the following:
+  - Right-click inside a folder in finder and there should be an option "Open in Terminal"
+  - Use the "cd" command in terminal, which stands for "change directory".
+Type "cd" in terminal and drag the folder from finder into the terminal to automatically fill the location.

 ## PureData Operation

-- You need a minimum of PureData 0.54-1
-- To run our patches you will need the external "Gem" and "else" libraries.
-  - To install them, in PureData go to the "Help" menu, and then "Find externals"
-  - Search and install `Gem` and `ELSE`.
 - In the `pd` folder you will find `biofbk-2.pd`, open it up.
 - You should now be seeing a weird sphere with a brain on it undulated with your biology!